greeschenko/vim9-ollama/README.md

 # vim9-ollama

-Local driven AI assistent plugin written in the cutting-edge Vim9 script and powered by ollama
+Local driven AI assistent plugin written in the cutting-edge Vim9 script and powered by ollama and codellama

 ## Requirement